-And even though my poor car took a hammering (and our nerves), it was a beautiful experience overall.
-Here are some of the lodges in Namibia we experiences and our top 10 tips for self driving through Namibia:
+And even though my poor car (and our nerves) took a hammering, it was a beautiful experience overall.
+Here are some of the lodges we visited and our top 10 tips for self driving through Namibia:

 Cape to Namibia Road Trip Itinerary